 Some studies have restrictions on access, so you may receive a message such as: "Access to these resources is only available to academic users from Higher and Further Education in the United Kingdom."
 If you think you are receiving this message in error, contact the helpdesk.

 You may see an error message, or a blank screen, when trying to log in, due to the way in which some institutions have set up their federated access management system.
 Because Nesstar uses frames, and the frame containing the login dialogue comes from a server other than the surrounding site, some web browsers treat this as a third party site and don’t accept cookies.
 We suggest using Firefox, or, if you use Internet Explorer, to get permission from your IT helpdesk and change IE's settings as follows:

 Tools -> Internet Options -> Privacy -> Advanced -> Override automatic cookie handling -> Always allow session cookies

 As mentioned above, the Nesstar product is built using 'frames' and due to added security measures at certain institutions, users may receive the following error message when logging in: 'This content cannot be displayed in a frame'.
-In this case it will be necessary for registered users to log in to the UK Data Service website before searching the Nesstar pages.
+In this case, registered users need to log in to the UK Data Service website before searching the Nesstar pages.